 Gifted toys.
 When it comes to toys that were gifted, you may feel guilty about getting rid of them.
 This is a hurdle that you must overcome.
 If we kept every single item we were ever gifted we would need insanely large houses to store all of that stuff.
 One trick is to take a picture of the toy with the child, so you have the memory of it, but not the physical item.

 Hide some of the toys.
 Go ahead and put those items temporarily in a box.
 This works especially well when you have young children.
 If they have a room filled with toys, observe which ones they play with regularly.
 Then, take some time and gather up the ones they don’t touch.
-Put those ones in a box and set it aside for a while.
+Put those ones in a box and set them aside for a while.
 This can be a long process, as you don’t want to rush it and have them wanting that toy three days from now but you already got rid of it.
 Instead, set a time limit, a week, or maybe even a month, and if your child never asks about that toy in the allotted time, then it’s safe to get rid of it.
 This is how I got rid of a lot of toys when my son was younger.
 Repeat this process as many times as it takes to get the toys down to a manageable number.

 Purge some toys while your child isn’t around.
 I can hear a lot of parents gasping in terror at this, but trust me, it works.
 This is especially good for younger kids who already have way more toys than they need and only play with a handful.
 Whenever they are asleep or out of the house, grab a few of the toys they never touch and get rid of them.